gchq/sleeper/docs/development/test-strategy.md

 ### Test design

-We avoid mocking wherever possible, and prefer to use test fakes, e.g. implement an interface to a database with a wrapper around an in-memory collection, e.g. HashMap or ArrayList.

 We use test helper methods to make tests as readable as possible, and as close as possible to a set of English given/when/then statements.

+We avoid mocking wherever possible, and prefer to use test fakes.
+For an example of a test fake, say we have a data store backed by a database.
+Our database code can implement an interface, and a test fake can implement that interface as a class that's a wrapper around an in-memory collection, e.g. HashMap or ArrayList.
+Any queries against the database can also be implemented in-memory in the test fake.

+That lets us minimise the tests that need to run against the database.
+In Sleeper we do this with various data stores, usually DynamoDB and S3.
+We can test our DynamoDB and S3 code separately in integration tests against LocalStack, using Testcontainers.

-For example, when writing code to send a message to SQS, we would write an interface with a method to send a message.
+For a simpler example, when we want to send a message to an SQS queue, we would write an interface with a method to send the message.
 We can then implement that as a method reference to the `add` method on a `LinkedList`, and use that to test the logic.

-That lets us minimise the tests that need to run against SQS, which we can do separately against LocalStack.
-We do the same thing for S3 and DynamoDB, but the in-memory fakes implement an interface with a class rather than a method reference.

-Below are some simplified examples based on real Sleeper code.
-In these examples, we send requests to commit a transaction to update a Sleeper table.
+Below is an example of this based on real Sleeper code.
+We send requests to SQS to commit a transaction to update a Sleeper table.
 A compaction removes some files from a Sleeper table and replaces them with its output file.
 We combine the results of multiple compactions into one transaction, and send the transaction to an SQS queue to be committed to the state store.

 ```java
 public class CompactionCommitBatcherTest {